How to Add SSL to Your Internal Intranet 4 options for secure HTTPS access inside your network.

 - May require user training to bypass warnings

-If your internal intranet uses a custom internal domain (like *.simplifyit.com
+If your internal intranet uses an internal domain that matches your external one (like *.simplifyit.com

 - Works without browser warnings